geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/customer-lifecycle.md

 ## Customer retention

-Finally, the "customer retention" phase focuses on the experience of users who are currently paying for the app.
+Finally, the "customer retention" phase focuses users who have acquired experience with the app and are currently paying for it.
 The primary measure of retention is the percentage of users who, having paid for the app at least once, have not cancelled their subscription.

 There are also secondary measures, which revolve around "satisfaction"----does the app continue to address their needs?
 What do we need to add or fix to keep them paying us money?

-Now that we have a model of the customer lifecycle, the next page discusses how we should strategically allocate resources for 2026 across these phases in order to make the most progress towad understanding if GGC is a viable business.
+## Discussion

+In 2025, the business underperformed in at least two of the three phases:
+* Customer acquisition: Our marketing resulted in 150 downloads for the 2025 season.
+To be a viable business, we probably need 1000+ downloads per season.
+* Customer evaluation: We experienced a 95% rate of attrition between download and payment (150 downloads resulted in around 10 subscriptions).
+While some attrition is to be expected, this rate seems much too high.
+* Customer retention: we have only had paying customers for a couple of months, so it's too soon to evaluate retention.

+The next page presents our proposals to fix these problems during 2026.